Go to the Students section

 7.10 Students who, on their first registration for a module, are awarded less than 30% are not granted a re-sit but are allowed to re-take the module.

-7.11 Students may only re-take a module once (i.e. any module may only be attempted twice).
+7.11 Students may only re-take a module or specific mandatory activity in a professional programme once (i.e. any module or specific mandatory activity may only be attempted twice).
 Students are allowed a re-sit within a module being re-taken, i.e. if a student obtains at their first attempt at an assessment within a module being re-taken a mark between 30% and 49% inclusive, then a re-sit will be granted.

 7.12 A student who is not permitted by the Examination Committee to re-take a module or who otherwise reaches a position from which it is not possible to satisfy the conditions for an award under these Regulations shall be so informed and shall have to leave the programme.
 Such a student shall receive a transcript showing all the elements passed or for which credit has been accorded and shall be awarded any intermediate qualification the conditions for the award of which have, in the judgement of the Examination Committee, already been fulfilled.